Table of contents |

 Note: These three states of matter are interconvertible by changing the conditions of temperature and pressure.

-The classification of matter is based upon the chemical composition of various substances.
-According to this matter can be further divided into two types, pure substance, and mixtures.
+The classification of matter is based on the chemical composition of various substances.
+This matter can be further divided into two types: pure substances and mixtures.

-Pure Substances: A pure substance is a form of matter that has a constant composition throughout.
+A pure substance is a form of matter that has a constant composition throughout.
 They are entirely made of a single type of atom or molecule.
-Depending on whether they are made up of single type of atoms or molecules they are further classified into ELEMENTS and COMPOUNDS
+Depending on whether they are made up of a single type of atoms or molecules they are further classified into ELEMENTS and COMPOUNDS.

 Mixtures are the aggregate of more than one type of pure substance whose chemical identity remains maintained even in mixtures.
 Their constituent ratio may vary, unlike compounds.